Basal thumb arthritis

 • The basal thumb joint allows a great range of movement which makes it more likely for problems to develop over time.

-• Common symptoms include pain, swelling, stiffness, loss of grip and fine control, and muscle weakness of your thumb.
+• Common symptoms include pain, swelling, stiffness, loss of grip and fine movement control, and muscle weakness of your thumb.

 • There's no cure, but treatment and self-care aim to ease your symptoms, prevent the joint from getting worse and reduce the impact osteoarthritis has on your daily life.